Configure NetFlow Exports

 - Selectand click an interface name to edit it.NetworkInterfacesEthernetYou can export NetFlow records for Layer 3, Layer 2, virtual wire, tap, VLAN, loopback, and tunnel interfaces.
-For aggregate Ethernet interfaces, you can export records for the aggregate group but not for individual interfaces within the group.
+For aggregate Ethernet interfaces, you can export records for the individual sub-interfaces that data flows through within the group.

 - Select the NetFlow server profile (NetFlow Profile) you configured and clickOK.